SAP/spartacus-docs/_pages/telco/updating-tua-spartacus-to-2.md

 ---
-title: Upgrading to Version 2.0
+title: Updating to Version 2.0
 ---

 ## Prerequisites

-Before upgrading your TUA Spartacus libraries to version 2.0, you must address the following prerequisites:
+Before updating your TUA Spartacus libraries to version 2.0, you must address the following prerequisites:

 - You must first upgrade all of your `@spartacus` libraries to the latest 1.5.x release before you begin upgrading to Spartacus 2.0.
 For more information, see [Upgrading TUA Spartacus Libraries to a New Minor Version](#upgrading-tua-spartacus-libraries-to-a-new-minor-version).
 - You also must first upgrade all of your `@spartacus/tua-spa` to the latest 1.5.x release before you begin upgrading to Spartacus 2.0